Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 - He also has 178 rushing yards on 39 carries with one touchdown, averaging 11.1 yards per game.

-- Wilson has attempted 40 of his 374 passes in the red zone, accounting for 38.5% of his team's red zone plays.
+- Wilson has thrown 40 passes in the red zone this season, 38.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wilson's matchup with the Cardinals.